 In early years, students, faculty, and administrators enjoyed a picnic lunch and hiked to Quarry Farm on East Hill.
 They also participated in games, planting projects, relaxing, and enjoying the colorful foliage.
 In recent years, Mountain Day has been more campus-oriented.
-After a number of morning activities, lunch is served by "The Puddle," and the remainder of the day is spent enjoying the fall weather, games, and outdoor events, including paddling in "The Puddle" with the president.
+After a number of morning activities, lunch is served by "The Puddle," and the remainder of the day is spent enjoying the fall weather, games, and outdoor events.